12 October 2011

 In an earlier blog post I talked about further expanding MLS and the lower divisions creating a new league with promotion and relegation between all of the divisions.
 In this new system you could have the current three MLS teams and two teams in each of the next three divisions, which would give Canada nine professional soccer teams all with the ability to be able to move to the top flight of MLS.
 In this system the 1st division teams averaged $3.8 million.
 The 2nd division teams averaged $1.4 million.
 The 3rd division teams averaged $1.25 million, and the 4th division averaged $1 million.
 Also this new united soccer pyramid would be able to negotiate their TV contract together for both Canada and the United States, which would mean more money for all involved.
 This together would be more than any Canadian 2nd division on its own could be able to get and would give them the potential to work their way up to MLS.

-Without the larger contract from TV money and sponsorships that a joint U.S. and Canadian second division teams would rely heavily on gate receipts which would mean considerably less money.
+Without the larger contract from TV money and effect of cialis on women sponsorships that a joint U.S. and Canadian second division teams would rely heavily on gate receipts which would mean considerably less money.
 Crowd support for such a league would be tough competing head to head in many locations with the CFL, MLS, and other professional sports that already enjoy a foothold in their current locations.
 The CFL is a good example of how relying on gate receipts can really hurt a league's expansion.
 Early on, the CFL outdrew the NFL and if it wasn't for the lucrative TV contract advantage that the NFL had over the CFL then the football landscape we see today could be very different.